Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:06 Yes.

-01:10 I'm like, "Hmm, Michael, did you really need to have it that deep of a directory tree
+01:10 I'm like, Michael, did you really need to have it that deep of a directory tree folder structure for this thing?

-01:20 did you need to name the same?"
-So like tab complete doesn't really help you as much as you would want and so on.
+01:21 So, like, tab complete doesn't really help you as much as you would want and so on.

-01:26 So I want to tell you about z-oxide.
+01:26 So, I want to tell you about Zoxide.

-01:28 So z-oxide is like CD, you know, the command, one of the very first things you learn when you
+01:28 So, Zoxide is like CD, you know, the command, one of the very first things you learn when you learn about terminals, command prompts, and so on.

 01:36 But it's way better.